The Limbaugh Institute for Advanced Conservative Studies.

 But when you look at the discretionary spending, the entitlement programs, I don't know if you've ever heard David Walker, the Comptroller General of the General Accountability Office, talk about our unfunded liabilities and debt.

-On about uh about fifteen years, we're going to be uh there our kids are going to be hit with a debt, and that that is something they can't handle.
+About 15 years, we're going to be, our kids are going to be hit with a debt that is something they can't handle.

-So it's not a matter whether benefits will be reduced with social security or whether the the reality is that by the time my daughter or my son retires, there will be no social.
+So it's not a matter whether benefits will be reduced with Social Security or whether the reality is that by the time my daughter or my son retires, there will be no Social Security.

 There'll be no Medicare.